JMcardenas/Optimal-Sampling-for-General-Domains/README.md

   - Compute W-LS approximation:
     - Choose M points.
     - Compute the mu related to iteration.
+    - sampling M points under mu.
     - solve w-LS approximation.
     - save singular values of A and Error.
 -------------------------------------------------------------------------------------------------------------------------
-* Function: Opt_sam_v1.m
+* Function: Opt_sam_v3.m
-  This function sampling points in any iteration with respect the dimension and polynomial degree.
+  This function use a sequantial sampling the dimension and polynomial degree.
   Basic sctructure:
   - Set up: Define the parameters.
   - Generate K points under uniform measure: Generate the grid.